lidofinance/lido-subgraph/README.md

 ## Notes

+1. Addresses are stored as-is, without conversion to checksum addresses.
+Keep that in mind when filtering entities by address.
-Please note that it's now advised not to rely on this Subgraph's node operator keys for duplicate key checks.
+2. Please note that it's now advised not to rely on this Subgraph's node operator keys for duplicate key checks.
 We've hit a technical limitation on withdrawal credentials changes when unused keys are cropped.
 We can't guarantee cropped keys will be deleted from this Subgraph correctly in the future.